Alone yet Not Alone: Plot

 Several years later, Barbara, now a teenager, learns Marie intends to escape with two other captives, Owen Gibson and David Breckenridge, but initially dismisses their plan as unworkable.
-However, when Galasko proposes marriage to her and gives her Mrs. Leininger's brooch, which he took during the raid, Barbara contemplates her past and agrees to Marie's plans.
-They abscond at night when the Indians are away before her wedding, and Hannwoa discovers their absence and begins pursuing them.
-A bear severely slashes Owen's leg after he shoots and attempts to charge it before David scares it away.
+However, when Galasko proposes marriage and gives her Mrs. Leininger's brooch, which he took during the raid, Barbara contemplates her past and agrees to Marie's plans.
+They abscond at night when the Indians are away before her wedding.
+Hannwoa discovers their absence and begins pursuing them; meanwhile, Owen shoots and attempts to charge a bear, which slashes and wounds his leg before David scares it away.
 After the fugitives cross a river with difficulty, Hannwoa finds Galasko returning and informs him of Barbara's escape.
 Galasko attempts to join his pursuit, but Hannowa, convinced that he wants to protect Barbara from punishment again and steal his credit, murders him in a rage.

-When the fugitives arrive at Fort Pitt, which Colonel Mercer garrisons, the British soldiers are unconvinced of their plight until Barbara convinces them by speaking in German.
-When they attempt to receive them, Hannwoa appears and attacks them, inflicting several casualties before Barbara kills him with a fallen soldier's pistol.
+When the fugitives arrive at Fort Pitt, which Colonel Mercer garrisons, the British soldiers are unconvinced of their plight until Barbara convinces them by speaking German.
+When they attempt to receive them, Hannwoa appears and attacks them, inflicting several casualties before Barbara kills him with a wounded soldier's pistol.
 After a month at Fort Pitt, the four travel to Philadelphia and reunite with Mrs. Leininger, John, and Fritz Hecklinger.
 Barbara returns her mother's brooch to her, who informs her that Regina remains missing.
 Owen and David enlist in the Pennsylvania militia; Marie promises to wait for Owen while Barbara marries Fritz.

 Several years later, Barbara and Fritz have had two children when Henry Muhlenberg informs the family on Christmas Eve that Colonel Armstrong has defeated the Indians in Ohio and recovered all war prisoners.
 They rush to Carlisle Fort and meet Owen, who tells them that David died in the Battle of Bushy Run.
-Barbara informs him that Marie remains unmarried, and Owen and Marie embrace each other.
+Barbara informs him that Marie remains unmarried, and Owen and Marie embrace.
 Unable to recognize Regina among the liberated children, Mrs. Leininger sings "Alone yet Not Alone" to them after consulting Colonel Armstrong, rekindling Regina's memories, and she runs into her family's embrace.

 Regina never married and lived with her mother until they died, buried together in Stouchsburg, and the town placed a monument honoring her in their gravesite.
-Barbara continued living as a farmer in Berks County, eventually had a third child, and named her daughter after her sister.
-She died in 1805, buried in the Cumru Township.
+Barbara continued her life as a farmer in Berks County, eventually had a third child, and named her daughter after her sister.
+In 1805, she died and lies interred in Cumru Township.